phpcr/phpcr-api-tests/README.md

 You need to provide a couple of files in order to let the tests detect your
 implementation:

+TODO: configuration should be handled by bootstrap and not by baseClass

 * Copy phpunit.xml.sample to phpunit.xml and adapt if necessary.
 All <php /> vars beginning with "jcr." are copied to the configuration array that is passed to the functions `getJCRSession`, `getRepository` and `getFixtureLoader`.